vitthalr/blender-mcp-github-copilot/readme.md

 - Create, delete, and modify 3D shapes
 - Apply or create materials for objects
 - Execute any Python code in Blender
-- Download models, assets, and HDRIs through [Poly Haven](https://polyhaven.com/)
+- Download models, assets, and HDRIs through <a href="https://polyhaven.com/" target="_blank">Poly Haven</a>
-- Generate AI-powered 3D models through [Hyper3D Rodin](https://hyper3d.ai/)
+- Generate AI-powered 3D models through <a href="https://hyper3d.ai/" target="_blank">Hyper3D Rodin</a>

 ### Example Commands

 Here are some examples of what you can ask GitHub Copilot to do:

-- "Create a low poly scene in a dungeon, with a dragon guarding a pot of gold" - [Demo](https://www.youtube.com/watch?v=DqgKuLYUv00)
+- "Create a low poly scene in a dungeon, with a dragon guarding a pot of gold" - <a href="https://www.youtube.com/watch?v=DqgKuLYUv00" target="_blank">Demo</a>
-- "Create a beach vibe using HDRIs, textures, and models like rocks and vegetation from Poly Haven" - [Demo](https://www.youtube.com/watch?v=I29rn92gkC4)
+- "Create a beach vibe using HDRIs, textures, and models like rocks and vegetation from Poly Haven" - <a href="https://www.youtube.com/watch?v=I29rn92gkC4" target="_blank">Demo</a>
-- "Given this reference image, create a Blender scene that matches it" - [Demo](https://www.youtube.com/watch?v=FDRb03XPiRo)
+- "Given this reference image, create a Blender scene that matches it" - <a href="https://www.youtube.com/watch?v=FDRb03XPiRo" target="_blank">Demo</a>
 - "Generate a 3D model of a garden gnome through Hyper3D"
-- "Get information about the current scene, and make a three.js sketch from it" - [Demo](https://www.youtube.com/watch?v=jxbNI5L7AH8)
+- "Get information about the current scene, and make a three.js sketch from it" - <a href="https://www.youtube.com/watch?v=jxbNI5L7AH8" target="_blank">Demo</a>
 - "Make this car red and metallic"
 - "Create a sphere and place it above the cube"
 - "Make the lighting look like a professional studio"